itext/itext-python-example/README.md

 * Current 9.1.0 build contains a bug, which prevents running iText with .NET Core under Python.NET.
 For now, we have a workaround here with a binary patch.
 Patching is done with the `scripts/patch_itext_binaries.py` script.
-  So the `itext.io.dll` binary is not the same, as the one from NuGet.
+  So don't worry, if the `itext.io.dll` binary differs from the one from NuGet.